LouisJackman/language-x/README.md

          * to Python, they go inside the item they describe rather than before it.
          */

+        // Lambdas are created by passing a block to the `fn` function.
+This usually
+        // isn't necessary, as most lambdas can be passed using the block syntax
+        // instead.
         var highlight = -> s { `>> {s} <<` }

         // The # operator composes invocables together.
         1.upTo(5)
-            .map(Number::doubled # ToString::toString # ::highlight)
+            .map(::Number.doubled # ::ToString.toString # ::highlight)
             .forEach(::println)

         // Sylan supports field-looking getters and transparently upgrading an
         // expression to a lazy computation, both of which mandate no parentheses
         // for no-argument invocables.
 Use the :: operator without a prefix to pick
         // up these invocables as first-class values.
-Use it with a type prefix to
+Combine it with the dot
-        // refer to a method of a type.
+        // operator to refer to a method of a type.

         List(1, 2, 3).forEach -> n {